dart-lang/site-www/src/_guides/language/sound-dart.md

 Bringing soundness to Dart required adding only a few rules to the Dart language.
-With strong mode enabled, Dart Analyzer enforces three additional rules:
+With strong mode enabled, the Dart analyzer enforces three additional rules:

 * Use proper return types when overriding methods.
 * Use proper parameter types when overriding methods.